Randy Ribay: Career

 The book is a coming-of-age story about Jay Reguero, a Filipino-American boy of high school age.
-Reguero travels to the Philippines to find out the story behind a cousin killed in an ongoing drug war based on the nonfictional drug war established by Philippines president Rodrigo Duterte.
+Reguero travels to the Philippines to find out the story behind a cousin killed in an ongoing drug war (based on Philippine drug war established by president Rodrigo Duterte).
 Once there, he must reevaluate his heritage and his status as a Filipino-American outsider.
 Ribay considered the book to be dedicated to the "hyphenated", referring to his Filipino-American heritage.

 His 2024 novel, Everything We Never Had, was longlisted for the National Book Award for Young People's Literature.
 It won the Asian/Pacific American Award for Young Adult Literature in 2025.

-In 2024, an anthology of short stories Ribay contributed to, The Collectors: Stories, won the Michael L. Printz Award.
+In 2024, an anthology of short stories to which Ribay contributed, The Collectors: Stories, won the Michael L. Printz Award.